Analysis | Why Polish Banks Face a Reckoning Over Franc Loans

 3. How many people are affected?

-In Poland, about 450,000 households still have loans in francs, for a total obligation of $25 billion.
+In Poland, about 450,000 households still have loans in francs or indexed to them, for a total obligation of $25 billion.
 The number, which has been dropping due to repayments, amounts to 24% of all mortgages and 14% of total loans to households, according to data from the Financial Supervision Authority.
 The plight of Swiss-franc borrowers, known as “Frankowicze,” has been front-page news in Poland for years.
 They have organized themselves into groups that attend parliamentary hearings, pressure politicians and stage protests to seek some form of financial relief.

 4. What has the government done?